 Face Recognition Applications

-Face recognition technology has gained immense popularity due to its wide range of applications across different industries.
-In law enforcement, it plays a crucial role in identifying criminals and enhancing public safety.
-Similarly, in the banking and finance sector, face recognition is used for secure authentication and fraud prevention.
-Moreover, the retail industry utilizes this technology for personalized marketing and customer experience improvement.
-Face recognition has also found its way into healthcare, where it aids in patient identification and medical record management.
-The applications of face recognition are vast, making it a valuable tool in today's digital world.
+The face recognition process has gained immense popularity due to its wide range of applications across different industries.
+In law enforcement, the face recognition process plays a crucial role in identifying criminals and enhancing public safety.
+In the banking and finance sector, it is used for secure authentication and fraud prevention.
+The retail industry utilizes the face recognition process for personalized marketing and customer experience improvement.
+Face recognition based access control is widely deployed in industrial and commercial facilities for secure entry management.
+The face recognition process has also found its way into healthcare, where it aids in patient identification and medical record management.

 The typical steps involved in the face recognition process are captured below.